 Lichen sclerosus is a chronic inflammatory disease of unknown cause that is characterized by white, atrophic plaques with intense pruritus affecting the skin, nails, hair, and/or mucous membranes.
 It most commonly affects the anogenital area and often occurs in postmenopausal women.
 Although the condition is benign, it is associated with an increased risk of squamous cell carcinoma.
-Lichen sclerosus is diagnosed clinically and should be confirmed via punch biopsy, which can concurrently screen for squamous cell carcinoma.
-Treatment primarily consists of high-dose topical steroids but may also include surgical excision in steroid-refractory disease.
+Lichen sclerosus is diagnosed clinically and should be confirmed via punch biopsy in adults, which can concurrently screen for squamous cell carcinoma.
+Treatment primarily consists of superpotent topical steroids but may also include surgical excision in steroid-refractory disease.

 - Prevalence: rare disease (occurs in < 2% of the female population)

-- Mean age of onset: 52 years; less commonly prepubertal girls (age 7–8 years)
+- Mean age of onset: : 52 years and, less commonly, prepubertal girls (7–8 years of age)

 Epidemiological data refers to the US, unless otherwise specified.